inko-lang/website/source/news/inko-progress-report-september-2019.html.md

 With this in mind we knew a serial compiler was not going to cut it.
 Even a well optimised serial compiler may need a long time to compile large projects.
 Short compile times are important, so we needed a solution.
-There are two approaches to solving this problem:
+Two approaches exist for solving this problem:

 1. Incremental compilation
 1. Parallel compilation